 Strong intellectual property position.
-We have a robust intellectual property portfolio that includes four issued patents in the United States and several patent applications filed worldwide that are directed to methods, systems and compositions for treating urinary tract cancer.
-Our intellectual property covers our lead product candidates, MitoGel and VesiGel, as well as RTGel, both on their own and formulated with other drugs.
-The four issued patents are expected to expire between 2024 and 2031.
-We also have 11 issued patents filed worldwide related to our other product candidates.
-These issued patents are expected to expire between 2030 and 2031.
-We also have approximately 60 pending patent applications filed worldwide covering all of our product candidates.
-Additionally, the FDA has granted Orphan Drug Designation to MitoGel for the treatment of UTUC, which potentially entitles us to marketing exclusivity for MitoGel for seven years following approval, if granted, by the FDA.
+We have a robust intellectual property portfolio that includes 28 issued patents worldwide and more than 45 pending patent applications filed worldwide.
+In the United States, we have 13 granted patents that are directed to protect our lead product candidates MitoGel, VesiGel and Botugel as well as our RTGel technology and our other potential product candidates that are under preclinical review.
+These patents claim methods, systems, and novel compositions for treating cancer in internal cavities, in particular treating a urinary tract cancer.
+These issued patents are expected to expire between 2024 and 2035.
+Additionally, the FDA has granted Orphan Drug Designation to MitoGel for the treatment of UTUC and Vesimune for the treatment of CIS bladder cancer, which potentially entitles us to marketing exclusivity for MitoGel and Vesimune for seven years following approval, if granted, by the FDA.

 Experienced and accomplished leadership team with proven track record.
 We have an experienced management team, with each member possessing more than 15 years of biopharmaceutical and related industry experience.
 Our Chief Executive Officer, Ron Bentsur, successfully navigated Auryxia (ferric citrate) through the 505(b)(2) streamlined regulatory pathway to FDA approval.
-In addition, our Chairman, Arie Belldegrun, M.D., is a seasoned biotech executive and is currently the Chairman, Chief Executive Officer and President of Kite Pharma, as well as a director of Teva Pharmaceutical Industries.
+In addition, our Chairman, Arie Belldegrun, M.D., is a seasoned biotech executive and was the founder, Chairman, Chief Executive Officer and President of Kite Pharma, which was recently sold to Gilead Sciences, Inc. for \$11.8 billion.
+Dr. Belldegrun is also a urologist by training.
 We believe that our leadership team is well-positioned to lead us through clinical development, regulatory approval and commercialization for our product candidates.